mvee18/ForceGenetics/forces/README.md

-# GoForceAlchemy
+# GoForceGenetics

-GoForceAlchemy is a genetic algorithm package meant to generate force constants from harmonic frequencies for a number of future uses.
+GoForceGenetics is a genetic algorithm package meant to generate force constants from harmonic frequencies for a number of future uses.

 It follows the methods prescribed in *Practical Genetic Algorithms* by Haupt and Haupt (2004) but changed to fit the specific circumstances.